Soka University of America: Admissions and graduation rate

 For the Class of 2026 (enrolling fall 2022), Soka received 498 applications, accepted 282 (56.6%) and enrolled 129.

 Soka University of America does not have a transfer admission program and only accept applications for entrance as a first-year student.

 Since 2008, full tuition Soka Opportunity Scholarships are available for admitted students whose families make $60,000 or less.
-SUA was named #11 in U.S. News & World Report's 2022 national rankings for "Best Value - Liberal Arts Colleges".
+SUA was named No. 11 in U.S. News & World Report's 2022 national rankings for "Best Value – Liberal Arts Colleges".
 According to SUA's financial aid website in 2015, the university was need-blind for U.S. financial-aid applicants.

 Between 2005 and 2007, SUA graduated its first three undergraduate classes with an average graduation rate of 90%.
 As of 2007, 38% of SUA graduates had gone on to graduate programs.